Spotify didn’t kill the radio star…you did. Yes, you – the all-powerful consumer with the buying power and limited attention span.

 The country’s radio broadcasts also lack a designated platform that enables musicians to push their material or content pitch.
 There might be existing modes of contact that most radio stations make available to interact with the public however these are more often than not, saturated with huge traffic apart from spam.

-KV, of rap duo, D2X said this creates a tall order for talents who knew few people in the industry.
+KV, of the rap duo, D2X said this creates a tall order for talents who knew few people in the industry.

 “Some of us are not well versed about the who’s who of the industry and find it daunting to approach anyone.
-Some, like me are trying to hold up our passion for making music while holding onto our day jobs,” he said.
+Some, like me, are trying to hold up our passion for making music while holding onto our day jobs,” he said.